 - Look at John 14:21

 Finally, check out your love life?
 Read Luke 7:38–50, especially verse 47.
 “He who is forgiven little, loves little.”
-Whenever we, I, forget how much we have been forgiven our faith will become stale and inconsequential to our lives but when we go back to the cross, when we spend time meditating on how much we have been forgiven, new springs of joy will begin to arise in our hearts.
+Whenever I, or any or us forget how much we have been forgiven our faith will become stale and inconsequential to our lives but when we go back to the cross, when we spend time meditating on how much we have been forgiven, new springs of joy will begin to arise in our hearts.

 Praying for you and myself, that both of us would do these things whenever a chill wind blows through our hearts.